Learning Outcomes

 In the tort of negligence, 'damage' is a key element required for a successful claim.
 While claims for personal injury and damage to property are commonplace, the recovery of damages for financial loss that is purely economic presents specific challenges.
 Pure economic loss refers to financial damage suffered by a claimant that is not a direct consequence of physical injury to the claimant or damage to their property.
 Examples include loss of potential profit, acquiring a defective (but not dangerous) product, or losses arising from reliance on inaccurate advice.

 The courts have traditionally been restrictive in allowing claims for pure economic loss, primarily due to policy concerns about potentially indeterminate liability – the 'floodgates' argument.
 However, exceptions have evolved, particularly in cases involving negligent statements or advice where a defendant has assumed responsibility towards the claimant.
-This article focuses on these exceptions, specifically in the context of negligently prepared wills and references.
+The assumption of responsibility framework (originating in Hedley Byrne) and the proximity analysis in Caparo operate together to identify situations where a duty of care exists despite the general prohibition.
+This article focuses on these exceptions, specifically in the context of negligently prepared wills and references, and explains the modern limits on recoverable loss through scope-of-duty principles.

 Key Term: Pure Economic Loss